LukeMathWalker/cargo-chef/README.md

 WORKDIR app
 # We only pay the installation cost once,
 # it will be cached from the second build onwards
 RUN cargo install cargo-chef
-COPY . .
+COPY Cargo.toml Cargo.lock /app/
 RUN cargo chef prepare  --recipe-path recipe.json

 FROM rust as cacher